joinbox/guidelines/bugtracker/README.md

 Describe your method of interacting with the Software in addition to the intent of each step.

-- Imprecise: "Navigate to the containing the event Darkside and press the «buy tickets button». ..."
+- Imprecise: "Navigate to the page containing the event Darkside and press the «buy tickets button». ..."
 - Precis: "Navigate to the page «http://events.ch/de/Electro-Electropop/Reitschule-Dachstock/Bern/Darkside/e-240076/», select 1 ticket and press the «buy tickets button». ..."

 After your steps, precisely describe the observed result and the expected result.
 Clearly separate facts (observations) from speculations.